 Phase I, under implementation since 2010, includes the states of Orissa and Andhra Pradesh.
 Despite the impact of Cyclone Phailin in 2013, it has achieved significant progress: 128 shelters have been constructed as well as 550 km of evacuation roads and 11 bridges have been built.
 More than 400,000 people have already benefited from infrastructure constructed under this phase.

-The early warning systems, to be on the lines of what has already been developed in Odisha and Andhra Pradesh in Phase I, will allow states or district level control centers to send communications directly to the villages using Global System for Mobile Communications (GSM) or Code Division Multiple Access (CDMA) based technology for early warning.
-Satellite phones or alternative technology will be given to key officials and a new radio based wireless communication technology will be expanded to coastal areas in each state.
-Officials will also be trained in operating and maintaining these equipments.
+The early warning systems, to be on the lines of what is being developed in Odisha and Andhra Pradesh in Phase I, will allow states or district level control centers to send communications directly to the villages using Global System for Mobile Communications (GSM) or Code Division Multiple Access (CDMA) based technology for early warning.
+Satellite phones or alternative technology will be given to key officials and a new radio-based wireless communication technology will be expanded to coastal areas in each state.
+Officials will also be trained in operating and maintaining these equipment.

 A broad range of investments will be made in increasing preparedness and reducing the vulnerability of coastal communities through investments such as multi-purpose emergency shelters, upgrading roads, underground electric cabling and upgrading saline embankments and bunds.
 Under NCRMP 1, the National Disaster Management Authority (NDMA) is undertaking a hazard and risk assessment of coastal India.
 This work will be carried forward in this phase allowing for better modelling of multi-hazard risks along coastal India.

 “Coastal areas in India are highly vulnerable to natural disasters that can push millions into poverty and turn back the development clock by many years.
 However, in the past decade, the government has become more proactive and the focus is on disaster preparedness and risk reduction, which is seeing positive results.
-Post Cyclone Phailin in 2013, close to 1 million people benefitted from early warning systems and cyclone shelters, building a clear and compelling case for increased investment in disaster risk mitigation,” said Onno Ruhl, World Bank Country Director for India.
+During Phailin in 2013, close to 1 million people benefitted from early warning systems and cyclone shelters, validating the commitment of the Government for increased investment in disaster risk mitigation,” said John Blomquist, Program Leader and Acting Country Director in India.

 Over the years, the World Bank has significantly increased its support to India for its disaster risk management work.
-Currently, five projects are under implementation: NCRMP I, Tamil Nadu and Puducherry Coastal Disaster Risk Reduction Project, Bihar Kosi Flood Recovery Project, Uttarakhand Disaster Recovery Project, and the Odisha Disaster Recovery Project.
+Currently, six projects are under implementation: National Cyclone Risk Mitigation Project I, Tamil Nadu and Puducherry Coastal Disaster Risk Reduction Project, Bihar Kosi Flood Recovery Project, Uttarakhand Disaster Recovery Project, Andhra Pradesh Disaster Recovery Project and the Odisha Disaster Recovery Project.
 In addition to reconstruction, these projects are helping improve the disaster risk management capacity both at the state and national levels, including analytical work, equipment, training, and in particular establishing systems for better risk management through improved forecasting, early warning systems, and multi-hazard risk assessments for planning, and decision support systems.

 The credit is from the International Development Association (IDA) – the World Bank’s concessionary lending arm with a maturity of 25 years, including a 5 year grace period.